igornfaustino/graph-python/README.md

 # graph-python

-This project is a small package to manipulate graphs for a graphs class in the Universidade Tecnologica Federal do Parana from Brazil
+This is a package for the manipulation of graphs made for a class of graphs in the Brazilian university 'Universidade Tecnologica Federal do Paraná'

-This project was build in Python 3
+This project was built in Python 3

 ## Installation